Politics of memory: Yugoslavia

-Efficacy and moral relativity

-W. G. Sebald underlines German amnesia surrounding the Allied carpet bombings of 131 German cities and towns which turned many German cities into vast necropolises, and resulted in an estimated 600,000 primarily civilian deaths, with millions of internal refugees.

 In literature

 Milan Kundera's opening story in the Book of Laughter and Forgetting is about a Slovak official posing with other officials for a photograph in winter.
 The man gives his fur hat to cover his superior's bald head and the photo is taken.
 Later, when he falls out of favour and is denounced and removed from official records and documents, he is even air-brushed out of photographs; all that remains of him is his fur hat.

 Winston Churchill is purported to have said that "history is written by the victors."
 The accuracy and significance of this statement is still debated.

 Raul Hilberg's autobiography is titled The politics of memory.